Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 microcontroller and is able to control one
 `DC brushed motor <http://en.wikipedia.org/wiki/Brushed_DC_electric_motor>`_ bi-directional with max **5A** and **28V**.
-The current consumption and power supply voltages can be measured.
-Velocity and acceleration of the motor can be controlled.
+The current consumption and power supply voltages can be measured, velocity and acceleration of the motor can be controlled.
 In case of overtemperature and overcurrent signals are triggered.
 For battery driven applications an undervoltage signal is user configureable.
 Additionally, the drive mode can be switched between Drive/Brake and